CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 ## Lab

-Delete your existing main.tf file (or delete all its contents).
-Then copy the file "main.tf" from the solution folder to replace the existing main.tf file.
+Open the file "main.tf" for edit.
+Make the following changes to the file:

-Let's walk through what is changed in this file from the prior lab:

-1. We have removed "random" as a required_provider and replaced it with using Azure RM as a required provider.
-We continue to use Azure for storing backend state.
+1. Add Azure RM as a required provider.
+Keep the random provider (we will be using it again in a later lab).
+We will continue to use Azure for storing backend state.

 ```
 terraform {
   required_providers {
+    random = {
+      source  = "hashicorp/random"
+      version = "~> 2.3.0"
+    }
     azurerm = {
       source  = "hashicorp/azurerm"
       version = ">= 2.40, < 3.0"